plone/training/docs/mastering-plone/instructions.md

 (instructions-label)=

-# Installing Plone for the Training
+# Set up Plone for the Training

 We install the `Plone` backend and its `React`-based frontend `Volto`.
 We start with the following folder structure: